Tibotanum/Necromunda/README.txt

 N:                      Cycle to next phase
 E:                      End current turn

-Note: When climbing you first have to start a movement.
+Note: When climbing you first have to start a regular or run movement.
 If you are standing close enough to a ladder you can press 'C'.
 After this you have to stop the movement first by clicking the left mouse button.
-If you have not yet moved all of the allowed distance you can continue moving by pressing 'M' again.
+If you have not yet moved all of the allowed distance you can continue moving or running by pressing 'M' or 'R' again.

 Copyright notice
 ----------------